-You will be attending the SchoolTime performance of Circus Oz' 30th Birthday Bash! in Zellerbach Hall.
+You will be attending the SchoolTime performance of Circus Oz'.
 Known for their high energy and zany sense of humor, members of the troupe will juggle, balance on tall poles and giant see-saws, spin inside a giant wheel, swing on a trapeze high in the air, twist their bodies into unbelievable shapes, and perform other amazing acrobatic feats.
 Singers and musicians playing live music add to the fun, as do the troupe's comedy bits, outrageous costumes, and theatrical lights and sound.